Electric bikes power up in regional Victoria

 An e-bike is a bicycle with an electric motor that gives assistance to the rider.
 It has the same basic features as a regular pushbike, with the added bonus of some electric assistance when the rider chooses to use it.

-“RACV supports Victorians travelling in a way that best suits their lifestyle whether that’s by car, public transport, walking or bicycle,” Mr Kartsidimas said.
+“RACV supports Victorians travelling in a way that best suits their lifestyle whether that’s by car, public transport, walking or bicycle,” Peter says.
 “We’ve commissioned this study to understand if e-bikes can fill any gaps within the existing transport network and provide a viable means of transport.”

-It is the third RACV e-bike study, following successful trials in Geelong and the City of Moreland, which will continue until the end of June.
+It is RACV’s third e-bike study, following successful trials in Geelong and the City of Moreland, and will continue until the end of June.
 The results will then be compiled to help RACV measure the impact of the e-bikes and assess their future role in Victoria’s transport network.